Judith Klinman: Personal life

 Judith Klinman was married to Norman R. Klinman, who later became a Professor of Immunology and Microbial Science at The Scripps Research Institute.
 The two met at the University of Pennsylvania, and were married while Klinman was completing her Ph.D.
 They had two children together, Andrew and Douglas.
-Andrew was born while Klinman was in graduate school (born 1964-1966), and Douglas when she was a postdoctoral scholar at the Weizmann Institute of Science in Israel (born in 1967).
+Andrew was born while Klinman was in graduate school (born 1964–1966), and Douglas when she was a postdoctoral scholar at the Weizmann Institute of Science in Israel (born in 1967).
 She and Norman divorced in 1978, at the time of her laboratory's move to UC Berkeley.

 Judith Klinman later married Mordechai Mitnick, a grassroots organizer who later established a psychotherapy practice in Oakland.
-They raised four children together: Alexandra, Joshua, Andrew, and Douglas, and have eight grandchildren.
+They raised four children together: Alexandra, Joshua, Andrew, and Douglas.

 Klinman has a stepsister, who as of 2002 worked for the Small Business Administration.